The Dangers Spring Can Bring

 Spring has sprung and while there are many reasons to celebrate the arrival of warm sunshine and bright blooming flowers, it’s important to be mindful of the hidden dangers they may have in store for our pets.
 It is a misconception that animals avoid substances that may cause them problems.
 It is also wrong to assume that just because they have had a problem with something in the past they will avoid it in the future.

 Flowering and non-flowering plants can lead to a variety of allergies.
-Many common grasses, weeds and flowers all have the potential to disrupt your pet's outdoor adventures.
+Many common kinds of grass, weeds and flowers all have the potential to disrupt your pet's outdoor adventures.
 Sometimes these allergies can be due to contact, while other times their irritating substance can be inhaled.
 Other plants and fruits are more dangerous when they are eaten.

 Ingestion of certain flowers, fruits and plants can cause toxicity in our pets with symptoms ranging from vomiting, diarrhoea, acute renal or cardiac failure and even intestinal obstructions.